tynovsky/cpan-tutorials/03-make-your-own-distribution.md

 ## Handling dependencies

 You might have noted that we were using `Moo` module in our `Acme::Hola::Translator` module.
-The code for us without any problems because coincidentally the `Moo` distribution is a dependency of `Minilla`.
+The code worked for us without any problems because coincidentally the `Moo` distribution (which contains `Moo` module) is a dependency of `Minilla`.
 But when another user installs our distribution, their don't necessarily have the `Moo` dependency installed.
 To be sure that the dependency is installed, we need to specify it in `META.json` package.
 To simplify the process, there is `cpanfile` pre-created by `Minilla` in our distribution directory.

 Let's add the dependency there: